MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-The first computer bug was an actual bug!
-In 1947, Grace Hopper, a computer scientist, removed a moth from the inside of her computer.
-Not only was this the first instance of a bug causing a technical glitch, but it's also the origin of the term "debugging" a program.
+Did you know that the first actual computer "bug" was a real bug?
+Grace Hopper, a programming pioneer, coined the term "debugging" in 1947 after removing a moth from a relay in the Harvard Mark II computer.
+The moth was causing the machine to malfunction, so when it was removed, they had "debugged" the system.
+The insect was taped into the computer's logbook and is now on display at the Smithsonian Museum.